 In terms of cyber security operations, the downside lies in the system’s having greater complexity and the potential for new cloud-security vulnerabilities.
 The inherently distributed nature of cloud-based IT ecosystems means that traditional tools such as firewalls, are no longer the answer.2.
 Single Cloud vs. Multi-Cloud

 As if the shift to the cloud weren’t complicated enough, enterprise topologies have also shifted from a single cloud to multi-CSPs (cloud service providers).
-This additional layer of complexity raises additional security challenges, requiring teams to handle working with multiple organizations and domains.
+This additional layer of complexity raises additional cyber security threats and challenges, requiring teams to handle working with multiple organizations and domains.
 Issues include:

-- Interfacing with numerous providers: Each cloud provider has its own proprietary, internal SIEM and different means of collecting and monitoring data, collecting logs, creating alerts, and managing incidents.
+- Interfacing with numerous providers: Each cloud provider has its own proprietary, internal SIEM and different means of collecting and monitoring data, collecting logs, creating alerts, and computer security incident management.

 - Data structure: The question is whether to relate to the multiple clouds in a distributed or centralized fashion – i.e., by investing time and resources in bringing all of the data to a single location (where that’s possible), or keeping the data distributed and overcoming the separation through orchestration & automation as well as introducing custom workflows.